limedrop-byte/Limebyte/README.md

-# LIMEBYTE Blog
+# Limebyte Blog

 A modern, lightweight blog platform with newsletter subscription capabilities and a secure admin dashboard.
 Built using Node.js and PostgreSQL for robust performance and data management.
+Designed to be extremely lightweight, with a strong focus on content.

 ## Prerequisites